 Fig. 8.
-Comparison of average calculating speed and image quality achieved by several CGH techniques. (a) Images are reconstructed with similar quality at the same number of iterations by GS and SGD algorithms. (b) The SGD algorithm requires less time than the GS algorithm for high-quality reconstruction.
-The U-Net takes less than 0.05 s, which is far less than that of iterative methods.
+Comparison of average calculating speed and image quality achieved by several CGH techniques. (a) Images are reconstructed with similar quality at the same number of iterations by GS and SGD algorithms. (b) The SGD algorithm requires less time than GS algorithm for high quality reconstruction.
+The U-Net takes less than 0.05 seconds, which is far less than iterative methods.
 The horizontal of Fig. 8(b) is in logarithmic scale.